Route Details

 More details about the stop list can be found under “Information in the stop list“.

-If events occur during the planned route that could influence your planning, these will be displayed in the "Route information" panel.
-You can also access this panel via the <Route information> button.
+If events occur along the planned route that could affect your planning, these are displayed in the "Route information" panel.
+You can also open the panel at any time using the <Route information>

 The center of the screen shows the route on the map.